dgerabagi/data-curation-environment/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
+Current Cycle 87 - initiate/deliver on new refactor plan (A105)
-Current Cycle 86 - make a better plan
+Cycle 86 - make a better plan
 Cycle 85 - this refactor is not really refactoring Cycle 84 - continue refactor
 Cycle 83 - continue refactor (A111)